MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeAnalytics/v1.1.4/Get-AzureRmDataLakeAnalyticsJob.md

 Accept wildcard characters: False
 ```

-### -Name
+### -Include
-Specifies a name to use to filter the job list results.
+Specifies options that indicate the type of additional information to retrieve about the job.
 psdx_paramvalues

 - None